timgit/pg-boss/docs/readme.md

 # Intro
 pg-boss is a job queue written in Node.js and backed by the reliability of Postgres.

 You may use as many instances as needed to connect to the same Postgres database.
-Each instance maintains a connection pool (or you bring your own), so the only limitation on connection count is based on the maximum number of connections your database can accept.
-If you need a larger number of workers than your postgres database can accept, consider using a centralized connection pool such as pgBouncer.
-If you have constraints preventing direct database access, consider creating your own abstraction layer over pg-boss such as a secure web API using the `fetch()` and `complete()` functions.
+Each instance maintains a connection pool or you can bring your own, limited to the maximum number of connections your database server can accept.
+If you need a larger number of workers, consider using a centralized connection pool such as pgBouncer.
+[Creating your own web API or UI](https://github.com/timgit/pg-boss/issues/266) is another option if direct database access is not available.

-If you require multiple installations in the same database, such as for large volume queues, you may wish to specify a separate schemas per install to achieve partitioning.
+If you require multiple installations in the same database, such as for large volume queues, you may wish to specify a separate schema per install to achieve partitioning.

+Architecturally, pg-boss is somewhat similar to queue products such as AWS SQS, which primarily acts as a store of jobs that are "pulled", not "pushed" from the server.
+If at least one pg-boss instance is running, internal maintenance jobs will be periodically run to make sure fetched jobs that are never completed are marked as expired or retried (if configured).
+If and when this happnes, think of a job with a retry configuration to act just like the SQS messasge visibility timeout.
+In regards to job delivery, Postgres [SKIP LOCKED](http://blog.2ndquadrant.com/what-is-select-skip-locked-for-in-postgresql-9-5) will guarantee exactly-once, which is only available in SQS via FIFO queues (and its throughput limitations).
+However, even if you have exactly-once delivery, this is not a guarantee that a job will never be processed more than once if you opt into retries, so keep the general recommendation for idempotency with queueing systems in mind.

 ## Job states

-A pg-boss job undergoes certain states during its lifetime.
-All jobs start out as `created` - from there, they will usually become `active` when picked up for work.
+All jobs start out in the `created` state and become `active` when picked up for work.
 If job processing completes successfully, jobs will go to `completed`.
-If job processing is not successful, jobs will go to either `failed` or `retry` (if they were started with the respective retry options).
+If a job fails, it will typcially enter the `failed` state.
+However, if a job has retry options configured, it will enter the `retry` state on failure instead and have a chance to re-enter `active` state.
 It's also possible for `active` jobs to become `expired`, which happens when job processing takes too long.

-Jobs can also be `cancelled` via [`cancel(id)`](#cancelid) or [`cancel([ids])`](#cancelids), which will transition them into the `cancelled` state.
+Jobs can also enter `cancelled` state via [`cancel(id)`](#cancelid) or [`cancel([ids])`](#cancelids).

 All jobs that are `completed`, `expired`, `cancelled` or `failed` become eligible for archiving (i.e. they will transition into the `archive` state) after the configured `archiveCompletedAfterSeconds` time.
 Once `archive`d, jobs will be automatically deleted by pg-boss after the configured deletion period.